Malang East Java, Indonesia Travel Guide

 This section covers vaccinations, common health concerns, access to emergency services, and general safety advice.
 Being informed promotes a secure and pleasant trip.

 Ensure MMR, DTP, Varicella are up-to-date.
-Consult a travel clinic 4-6 weeks prior to travel.
+Consult a travel clinic 4-6 weeks in advance to travel.

 Highly advised for most travelers to Indonesia.